termux/termux-x11/README.md

 * Three-finger swipe down to show-hide additional keys bar.

 ## Font or scaling is too big!
-Some apps may have issues with wayland regarding DPI. please see https://wiki.archlinux.org/title/HiDPI on how to override application-specific DPI or scaling.
+Some apps may have issues with X server regarding DPI. please see https://wiki.archlinux.org/title/HiDPI on how to override application-specific DPI or scaling.

 You can fix this in your window manager settings (in the case of xfce4 and lxqt via Applications Menu > Settings > Appearance).
 Look for the DPI value, if it is disabled enable it and adjust its value until the fonts are the appropriate size.
 <details>